Studies Currently Recruiting

 This trial will evaluate the use of Rapamycin to slow progression of amnestic mild cognitive impairment and early-stage Alzheimer’s.

-This study is looking for adults between the ages of 70-95 to help find out what effects Rapamycin has on heart function, heart muscle stiffening, and blood vessels.
+This new study will help find out what effects Rapamycin has on people who take the drug and the drug’s effect on heart function, heart muscle stiffening, and other effects on circulation.